matiasraisanen/food-fight/README.md

 _Should the above URL be unavailable or updated, check [this snapshot](https://web.archive.org/web/20221011125550/https://koodihaaste.solidabis.com) on the Wayback Machine from 11-Oct-2022_

-In it, the developer must create a fullstack application, in which a user can select two foodstuffs to "fight" each other.
+In the challenge the developer must create a fullstack application, in which a user can select two foodstuffs to "fight" each other.

 The application must: